Seldo97/MyTimeSheet/README.md

 # MyTimeSheet
-Time sheet application for organization units and their employees.
+Time sheet web application for organization units and their employees.
 Add your company/organization unit and employees to it, create projects and tasks.
 Employees keep a time sheet and track your stats.

 ## Tech